HectorCastelli/website/src/content/tag/tooling.md

 ---
 name: Tooling
 ---
-Relates to tools, utilities and scripts.
+Related to the creation or use of tools, utilities and scripts.